 - Surrender of Profit à Prendre (if consideration is paid)

 - Surrender of Tree Plantation Interests (if consideration is paid)

 - Transfer of Tree Plantation Interests

 - Vesting Order

 Conveyances and other deeds created for the purpose of registration under the Registration of Deeds Act 1856, which create the same interests listed above, must also be stamped before memorialisation.

 Orders made by the State Administrative Tribunal in strata title matters are exempt from Stamp Duty.

-Note: The Office of State Revenue is to be contacted concerning assessment of stamp duty on documents, and evidence in support of a document which may be subject to stamp duty assessment prior to lodgement at Landgate.
+Note: Revenue WA is to be contacted concerning assessment of stamp duty on documents, and evidence in support of a document which may be subject to stamp duty assessment prior to lodgement at Landgate.